andrew/ultimate-awesome/README.md

 - [awesome-vln](https://github.com/kwanwaipang/awesome-vln) - Paper Survey for Visual Language Navigation.
 - [awesome-video-enhancement](https://github.com/liuzhen03/awesome-video-enhancement) - Paper list for video enhancement, including video super-resolution, interpolation, denoising, deblurring and inpainting.
 - [awesome-apollo-graphql](https://github.com/ooade/awesome-apollo-graphql) - A curated list of amazingly awesome things regarding Apollo GraphQL ecosystem :star2:.
-- [awesome-documentation](https://github.com/pengqun/awesome-documentation) - 📃 A curated and up-to-date list of resources on software documentation templates, tools, guides, examples, etc.
 - [Awesome-Weakly-Supervised-Temporal-Action-Localization](https://github.com/Pilhyeon/Awesome-Weakly-Supervised-Temporal-Action-Localization) - A curated publication list on weakly-supervised temporal action localization.
 - [awesome-rxjs](https://github.com/RxJS-CN/awesome-rxjs) - Awesome list of RxJS 5.
 - [awesome-1c](https://github.com/artbear/awesome-1c) - Awesome list for 1C Enterprise.
+- [awesome-representation-engineering](https://github.com/chrisliu298/awesome-representation-engineering) - A resource repository for representation engineering in large language models.
 - [awesome-ai-cybersecurity](https://github.com/elniak/awesome-ai-cybersecurity) - Welcome to the ultimate list of resources for AI in cybersecurity.
 This repository aims to provide an organized collection of high-quality resources to help professionals, researchers, and enthusiasts stay updated and advance their knowledge in the field.
 - [awesome-cheat-sheets](https://github.com/mintisan/awesome-cheat-sheets) - Awesome Cheat Sheets for Developer Utility, like Git, Vim, Tmux, Sublime Text, Markdown, Shell.
 - [awesome-ai-tokenomics](https://github.com/QuesmaOrg/awesome-ai-tokenomics) - A curated list of tools, benchmarks, papers, and copy-paste configs for AI token costs: what tokens cost, where they get wasted, and how to cut the bill.